 Azure Backup is the Azure-based service that you can use to back up (or protect) and restore your data in the Microsoft Cloud.
 Azure Backup replaces your existing on-premises or off-site backup solution with a cloud-based solution that's reliable, secure, and cost-competitive.

-Azure Backup offers components that you download and deploy on the appropriate computer or server, or in the cloud.
-The component, or agent, that you deploy depends on what you want to protect.
+Azure Backup offers components that you download and deploy on the appropriate computer or server or in the cloud.
+The component or agent you deploy depends on what you want to protect.
 All Azure Backup components (whether you're protecting data on-premises or in the cloud) can be used to back up data to an Azure Recovery Services vault in Azure.

 Site Recovery